veiloq/scalver/README.md

    *Within a MAJOR line, the DATE segment may grow but must never shrink; you can shorten it only after bumping to a new MAJOR version (see 5); nonetheless:*
    1\. **Y10K perspective** – ScalVer comparisons remain correct with years \> 9999; there’s no intrinsic cap.
 For interoperability, the reference grammar sticks to four‑digit `YYYY`.
 Teams needing post‑9999 dating may **(a)** extend the `YYYY` field (i.e, `YYYYYYYY`), or **(b)** bump MAJOR and restart at `YYYY = 0000`.
    2\. **ISO‑8601 perspective** – By default we enforce four‑digit years for maximum tooling compatibility.
 Under this rule `20250225` unambiguously parses to **2025‑02‑25**.
 A later yearly tag (e.g. the future “**`20250225`**” year example) can’t shrink `DATE` within MAJOR 1

+* **Is ScalVer an extension of SemVer?** – No. ScalVer tags are a syntactic subset of SemVer, yet they intentionally diverge semantically by repurposing the MINOR field as a calendar date.